svikashk/docs/guide/get-started.md

 ## Create a Squad

 A squad represents an individual, cross-functional, self-organizing team in an organization that aims to achieve a common goal.
-Similarly, in Zepel also, squads are used to map to such teams and are usually named after a product or an initiative the company is working on.
+Similarly, in Zepel also, squads are used to map to such teams and are usually named after them or after an open ended product the company is working on.

+*Examples of squads named after teams: Engineering, Front End, Marketing.*

-*Examples of squads: Android App, Web App, iOS App.*
+*Examples of squads named after open ended products: Android App, Web App, iOS App.*

 [Learn how to create a Squad in Zepel]({{ site.url }}{{ site.baseurl }}{% link guide\creating-your-first-project.md %}).